qcif/rdsi-arms/test/arms-test-plan.md

     2. **Check 9-1**: the request appears in the "Approved requests" table.
     3. Click on the edit icon of the request.
     4. **Check 9-2**: the only available actions are "Save and close", "Mark as provisioning complete" and "Reopen".
-    5. Click on the "reopen" button.
+    5. Click on the "Reopen" button.
     6. Click home.
-    7. **Check 9-3**: the request appears in the "Requests to process table."
+    7. **Check 9-3**: the request appears in the "Requests to review."
     8. Click on the edit icon of the request.
     4. **Check 9-4**: the only available actions are "Save and close" and "Approve and notify provisioning".
     8. Logout.
 2. Requestor sees reopened request
     1. Login as the requestor.
-    2. **Check 9-5**: the request appears in the "submitted requests" table.
+    2. **Check 9-5**: the request appears in the "Submitted requests" table.
     3. **Check 9-6**: the status is "Being reviewed".
     4. Logout.
 3. Provisioner no longer sees the request